About the MIN faculty

-The Faculty of Mathematics, Informatics and Natural Sciences (MIN) comprises the Departments of Biology, Chemistry, Earth Science, Informatics, Mathematics, and Physics.
+The Faculty of Mathematics, Informatics and Natural Sciences (MIN) comprises the Departments of Biology, Chemistry, Earth Sciences, Informatics, Mathematics, and Physics.

 In recent years, the MIN Faculty has earned an outstanding reputation for research and teaching.